jxtt-dev/bulk_steam_nickname/README.md

     - To clear a users nickname, leave the Nickname field blank
 1. Use the "Add Row" button to add more users to the list
 1. Optionally enter a prefix for all nicknames
+1. Toggle "Automatically send or accept Friend Request" to automatically send or accept friend requests
+    - **⚠️Steam has a limit on how many friend requests you can send at the same time.
+If you need to send many requests at once, this option might not work for all of them**
+    - If you are already friends with the user, nothing will happen
+    - If you do not have a friend request with the user, one will be sent
+    - If the user has sent you a friend request, it will be accepted
 1. Use the "Apply" button to apply Nicknames (and prefixes) to all users in the table

 <img src="https://github.com/jxtt-dev/bulk_steam_nickname/blob/main/images/example.jpg" width="300">